 IKOS guests return at an unusually high rate.
 The service is personal without being performative.
 The food is genuinely excellent.
 The included excursions and Dine Out options mean you get to discover the destination too, not just the resort.
 There’s no pressure to spend, no sense that the best experiences are hidden behind an upgrade.
 It doesn’t feel like a place that’s trying to extract more from you.
 It feels like a place that’s already thought of everything.

-And if something changes, whether flights, dates, or family circumstances, having someone who knows the booking, knows the operator, and knows the options is worth a lot more than it sounds.
-Travel disruption is manageable when you’re not navigating it alone.
+And if something changes, I am there.
+Flights moved, family circumstances shifted, you decide late that you want to extend by three nights.
+Having someone who knows your booking, knows the operator, and knows the options is worth more than it sounds.
+Travel disruption is genuinely manageable when you are not navigating it alone.

 I work with families and couples who want their IKOS holiday to feel exactly as good as it should.
-That means getting the right resort, the right room, and the right timing, with the details sorted before you travel rather than figured out on arrival.
+That means getting the right resort, the right room, the right timing, all the pre-bookings in place before you fly, and a sense of what is worth exploring once you are there.
+The whole holiday admin off your hands.

 What makes Ikos different from other all-inclusive resorts?